Frequently Asked Questions

 Q: I am a provider (school administrator, teacher, nurse, pediatrician, counselor, etc). and want to deliver the program.
 Which program should I purchase?

-- A: The manual-based programs are designed to be delivered by instructors just like you, and include all training.
-You can also purchase the online-version of the 7-session program as a stand-alone program for each child, or as a supplement to the manual-based program.
+A: The manual-based programs are designed to be delivered by instructors just like you and include all training.
+You can also purchase the online-version of the 7-session program as a stand-alone program for each teen, or as a supplement to the manual-based program.
+The online 7-session teen program is a self-delivered educational version of the 7-session manual-based program and does not require an instructor to deliver the program.

 Q: Do you provide grants for piloting the program at my school or facility?